wcerny/DELVE6_Paper/README.md

 4. /figures/: files for the figures in the manuscript (.pdf or .png format)
 5. /catalogs/: Selected catalog data from DELVE DR2 used for characterization analysis
 6. /raw_all/: Miscellaneous files from $\texttt{ugali}$ and $\texttt{simple}$; most users can ignore
+7. /isochrones/: Isochrone files needed to reproduce figures (see setup instructions)
-7. environment.yml: conda environment file
+8. environment.yml: conda environment file
-8. Properties.tex: LaTeX file used to construct Table 1.
+9. Properties.tex: LaTeX file used to construct Table 1.

 *Interested in only the member catalog?
 Look for the "delve6_may_mcmc.fits" file in /raw_all/.*